paul-hammant/subversion_testing/README.md

 ./test_of_out_order_merges_back_the_original_branch.sh
 ```

-It'll barf at the end with a merge conflict.
-Last subversion tested 1.9.6 (Jul 7, 2017)
+It will barf at the end with a merge conflict.
+Last subversion tested 1.9.7 (Aug 10 2017)

 For more info, see the accompanying bog entry: [paulhammant.com/2015/09/25/subversion-merge-limitations/](http://paulhammant.com/2015/09/25/subversion-merge-limitations/)